jeog/TDAmeritradeAPI/README.md

     - if your ```python``` links to ```python2``` run ```python3 setup.py install``` instead
     - depending on how/where you've installed python you may need elevated privileges (e.g sudo, admin) to write to the python directory
     - some packages may not include distutils; if you get a ```ModuleNotFoundError``` you'll need to install e.g ```apt-get install python3-distutils```
+4. (optional) setup the package to load the C/C++ shared lib automatically by:
+    - using one of the options in the [install section](https://github.com/jeog/TDAmeritradeAPI#install)
+    - moving the library and (un-installed) dependencies to the location of python executable

-4. import the package or module(s):
+5. import the package or module(s):
     ```
     import tdma_api # -or-
     from tdma_api import auth     # authorization methods and objects